Pollard, Jones among 4 fantasy football running backs to avoid in Week 9 - UPI.com

 If you need more options for your roster, check out my top add/drops article.
 My Week 9 rankings for quarterbacks, wide receivers and tight ends also are available and will be updated throughout the week.

-Austin Ekeler, Jonathan Taylor, Breece Hall, Derrick Henry and Saquon Barkley lead my Top 30 rankings, which are listed below.
-Alvin Kamara, Isiah Pacheco, Josh Jacobs, Raheem Mostert and Joe Mixon round out my Top 10 plays.
+Austin Ekeler, Jonathan Taylor, Breece Hall, Saquon Barkley and Alvin Kamara lead my Top 30 rankings, which are listed below.
+Isiah Pacheco, Josh Jacobs, Raheem Mostert, Joe Mixon and Kenneth Walker round out my Top 10 plays.

 All of my running backs to avoid rank outside the Top 12 of my rankings.
 You should only bench my players to avoid if you don't roster a higher-ranked option.